THM-Health/PILOS/README.md

 A BigBlueButton server is necessary to use this application.
 See how to set up a BigBlueButton server [here](https://docs.bigbluebutton.org/).

-For information on installing PILOS using Docker or native, have a look at our [Installing PILOS](docs/INSTALL.md) documentation.
+For information on installing PILOS have a look at our [documentation](docs/INSTALL.md).

 ## Upgrade from PILOS v1
 If you have proviously used PILOS v1, follow our [upgrade instructions](docs/UPGRADE.md) .